US Authorizes Pfizer Covid Booster For People Aged 16 And 17 - UrduPoint

 US Authorizes Pfizer Covid Booster For People Aged 16 And 17

-Even before Omicron emerged, there had been concerns about waning immunity over time, and the US and many other northern hemisphere countries are experiencing winter waves driven by the currently dominant Delta strain.
+Even before Omicron emerged, there had been concerns about waning immunity over time, and the United States and many other northern hemisphere countries are experiencing winter waves driven by the currently dominant Delta strain.

-The expanded emergency use authorization (EUA), which applies six months after the Primary vaccination series, is expected to be quickly reviewed and ratified by a second agency, the Centers for Disease Control and Prevention.
+The expanded emergency use authorization (EUA) applies six months after the Primary vaccination series.

 "Vaccination and getting a booster when eligible, along with other preventive measures like masking and avoiding large crowds and poorly ventilated spaces, remain our most effective methods for fighting Covid-19," said acting FDA chief Janet Woodcock.